-- 2010 - Weicking Hall, 4% reduction
+- 2011: Wiecking Hall, 4% reduction

-- 2009 - McClellan Hall, 12% reduction
+- 2009: McClellan Hall, 12% reduction

-stickers and a building dashboard website were all their creations.
+and a building dashboard website.

-The Skidmore Unplugged Trophy was created by John Galt's Advanced Sculpture class.
+The Skidmore Unplugged trophy was created by John Galt's "Advanced Sculpture" class.
 A special thanks to Dave Rollins and Charlie Engelman for their efforts on the trophy!
-The trophy will be displayed in Case Center and the winning residence hall from each year will be engraved on a small plaque on the trophy.
+The trophy will be displayed in Case Center, and the name of the winning residence hall from each year will be engraved on a small plaque on the trophy.